 What is Restorative Dentistry?

-An Olympia restorative dentist like Dr. Bath may perform a simple tooth filling to restore a damaged tooth, or he may need to create a full set of teeth for an edentulous patient using dental implants and dental crowns.
-There are so many tooth restoration options today, and with missing teeth being a much more common problem than you might think, it’s essential that we stay at the forefront of new restorative dentistry techniques and technology.
+At our Olympia, WA dental practice, restorative dentistry may involve something as simple as a tooth-colored filling to repair a damaged tooth or as comprehensive as creating a full set of teeth for an edentulous patient using dental implants and dental crowns.
+With so many effective tooth restoration options available today—and with missing teeth being more common than many people realize—it’s essential to remain at the forefront of modern restorative techniques and technology.

 Dental restorations are performed to save teeth and gum tissue.
 You may need any of the following to restore full function to your damaged or missing teeth: